JordanMartinez/purescript-to-haskell/02-Syntax/02-Type-Classes.md

 #### With Functional Dependencies

+PureScript's definition works out-of-box.
 Haskell requires you to enable the `FunctionalDependencies` language extensions to define a type class with functional dependencies between its multiple parameters.
-PureScript's definition works out-of-box.
+In addition, you might need to enable the `UndecidableInstances` language extension when using functional dependencies; otherwise, the compiler might think your instances are invalid.

 Note: enabling Haskell's `FunctionalDependencies` language extension implies enabling the `MultiParameterTypeClasses` language extension.